Hsiaohan-89/Iris-Chen-portfolio/README.md

   **Social Media Icons** - Appearing on almost every page, the icons are appropriate representations of the Social Media platforms, GitHub account.
 The icons appear in the centre of the footer.
   **Google Maps Embed** - iframe embedding of Google maps, showing the location of Dublin Ireland's to the Contact Page.
 The map is resized depending on the screen size to ensure the readability of the page on mobile devices.
   **Contact Form** - A contact form is used in the Contact Page, to provide a point of contact for the user.
-- **404 page** - A 404 page providing a unique user experience in the form of a mini-game/story redirects the user to the home page or, if the user chooses, to additional story pages to continue the experience.
-- **500 page** - A 500 page providing a unique user experience in the form of a mini-game/story redirects the user to the home page or, if the user chooses, to additional story pages to continue the experience.

 - **[Index Page](index.html "Iris Chen home Page")** - A quick short introduction about me and my photo.
 - **[About Me page](aboutme.html "About Me Page")** - provide my professional background in detailed.
 - **[My Experience Page](experience.html "My Experience Page")** - Providing detail of education and job history.